bramble-lang/bramble-lang/design/rfc/README.md

 All RFCs related to the the Stet language must contain sections covering the following design aspects:

+All changes will require these sections:
 1. UX: A description of the User Experience goals of the new feature.
 These requirements must be met by the Syntax and Semantic sections
+1. Implementation: A description of how the feature will be implemented in the compiler.
+1. Proposed Tests: a set of tests that will be done to prove that the implementatoin works

+Language changes will require:
 1. Syntax: the actual syntax of the the language feature.
 Include how this satisfies the UX goals.
 1. Semantics: a description of how the semantic engine, type resolver, etc